Hike through Garajonay National Park’s ancient, mysterious rainforest, a UNESCO World Heritage Site

 La Gomera is truly a hiker’s paradise, and most of the tourists you meet on the island are indeed hikers.
 Our carefully selected hiking routes explore both the wild coastal landscape, with steep cliffs and small caves, the astonishing Garajonay National Park; an ancient laurisilva rainforest cloaked in silvery mists and dense with subtropical vegetation, as well as the lush valleys with their fruit plantations and charming villages.

-Furthermore we have hand-picked some of the island’s best accommodation where you can sample some of La Gomera’s many exotic fruits and the famous ‘gofio’.
+We have hand-picked some of the island’s best accommodation where you can sample some of La Gomera’s many exotic fruits and the famous ‘gofio’.
+On the days where you change accommodation, your luggage will be transported between hotels while you walk.
 We take care of all the practical details so you don’t have to worry about anything other than enjoying this island’s amazing walking trails.

 |8 DAY TOUR||From €540 per person sharing|